kristiey510/AWSRekognition/README.md

-# Using AWS Rekognition to detect labels
+# Using AWS Rekognition to Detect Labels
 This repository provides original data(.jpeg images) that uses AWS Rekognition to detect the object using labels.
 Users can use this on their own data and add this to software that requires recognizing objects.
 Our goal is to provide image detection software that can aid visually impaired individuals.
 We explore the effects of image quality (brightness/sharpness/contrast) on select images to find if AWS Rekognition is equally effective in recognizing objects at different times of the day and regardless of image quality.

-## Adding data to S3 buckets to use Amazon Rekognition
+## Adding Data to S3 Buckets to use Amazon Rekognition
 Users must add their data into a newly created or existing S3 bucket in the form of .jpg or .png.

 Navigate to the S3 bucket in the services tab to upload data in the form of images: